sidneyj475/Batleship/README.md

 ****
 ## Goal
-Create a Battleship game that can be ran without discrepancies for Robins AFB 402 sWEG Internship- Summer 2023.
+Create a Battleship game that can be ran without discrepancies for Robins AFB 402 SWEG Internship- Summer 2023.
 ******

 ## Getting Started